Alphabet Local – Your Mobile Ads Leader!

 Finding a geographical place

-You will find hundreds of cities around the world, many near you, on all seven continents in display here as well as how they are physically changing.
+You will find hundreds of cities around the world, many near you, on all seven continents on display here as well as how they are physically changing.
 At that point you will see clearly why geography is called “the bridge between the human and the physical sciences”.

-Our understanding of Earth and its human and natural complexities—not merely where objects are, but also how they have changed and come to be.
+Our understanding of Earth and its human and natural complexities—not merely where objects are but also—how they have changed and come to be.
 The result can help us … save our planet from environmental catastrophe.

 Online – Mobile – Security – Tech